 Athletico’s Women’s Health Program is dedicated to improving pelvic core health and quality of life for women of all ages.

 Urinary incontinence affects 15-25 million Americans (1 in 3 women), including more than 30 percent of women ages 30-59, and 52 percent of girls ages 15-18.
 Specialized women’s health physical therapists can evaluate symptoms of urinary incontinence and help develop the best plan of care and overall treatment.
-To learn more, take Athletico’s bladder quiz and meet with a women’s health specialist.
+To learn more, take Athletico’s pelvic health quiz and meet with a women’s health specialist.

 Common Types of Urinary Incontinence:

 - Stress Incontinence – Leakage of urine with increased force through the pelvic floor.
 Common occurrences include leaking with coughing, sneezing, laughing, jumping, running, exercising, standing after sitting and lifting items.
 There is often weakness and mobility deficits of the pelvic floor muscles, core and hips that can contribute to this leaking.

 - Urge Incontinence – Increased urgency and frequency to go to the bathroom.
 Multiple trips to the bathroom, going to the bathroom “just in case” and going often even though not much urine may come out.
 Leaking may occur with increased urgency or on the way to the bathroom.